 Complications of Progesterone Deficiency

-When progesterone deficiency symptoms accumulate over time without proper strides taken toward management or treatment, they become complications.
-The following a few medical concerns paired with their observable traits for easier recognition:
+When progesterone deficiency symptoms accumulate over time without proper management or treatment, they become complications.
+The following are a few medical concerns paired with their observable side effects for easier recognition:

 - Excessive menstrual bleeding